The International School of San Francisco: Arts

 The International School of San Francisco offers many different types of art classes across all grade levels including, visual art, theater, music, and film.
 The high school has its own theater company called Back à Dos which puts on professional grade performances.

 Sports

 The school launched a boys varsity volleyball program in 2021, and went to the state championship for the first time in 2025.
 It also has a boys basketball team.

+Among these sports, The International High School of San Francisco offers Varsity and Junior Varsity Tennis, Varsity Badminton, Varsity Swimming.

 Campuses

 The International School of San Francisco has 3 main campus locations: